DOLE order to ‘displace’ workers

-THE Department of Labor and Employment (DOLE) has admitted that its Department Order (DO) 174 on contracting and sub-contracting will result in job displacements and job losses to some workers even as it assured those affected to provide them with training and seminars to reshape and improve their skills to meet future challenges.
+THE Department of Labor and Employment (DOLE) has admitted that its Department Order (DO) 174 on contracting and sub-contracting will result in job displacements and job losses to some workers even as it assured those affected that it will provide them training and seminars to reshape and improve their skills.

 “We believe that the new Department Order 174 can affect small and medium enterprises or businesses and some workers will be displaced.
 With this in mind, we have initially prepared to retool or reshape their skills if they are willing so that they may still earn income to support their families,” Labor Undersecretary Dominador Say said in a statement on Friday.